-ICOLC Guidelines - A set of guidelines defining the content and form of statistical data regarding usage of electronic resources; in 1998, the document titled Guidelines for Statistical Measures of Usage of Web-Based Indexed, Abstracted, and Full Text Resources.
-In 2001, the Guidelines were revised and re-issued under the title Guidelines for Statistical Measures of Usage of Web-Based Information Resources.
+ICOLC Guidelines - A set of continuously evolving guidelines produced by the International Coalition of Library Consortia.
+For example, these have aimed to define the content and form of statistical data regarding usage of e-resources as follows: In 1998, ICOLC prepared the document titled Guidelines for Statistical Measures of Usage of Web-Based Indexed, Abstracted, and Full Text Resources; and in 2006, the Guidelines were revised and re-issued under the title Guidelines for Statistical Measures of Usage of Web-Based Information Resources.
+The ICOLC has produced other guidelines and documents related to licensing of e-resources.